ruby/debug/README.md

 [1, 2, 3, 4]
 ```

-### Invoke the program from the debugger as a traditional debuggers
+### Invoke the program from the debugger as a traditional debugger

 If you don't want to modify the source code, you can set breakpoints with a debug command `break` (`b` for short).
 Using `rdbg` command (or `bundle exec rdbg`) to launch the program without any modifications, you can run the program with the debugger.